Bitcoin is a new type of money that works very differently to traditional money. Here’s a quick introduction covering the key facts you need to know.

 Whether you’ve bought, received, or earned Bitcoin, you can choose to exchange it for both traditional (fiat) currencies and also for other digital currencies.

 One of the easiest ways to do this is through a cryptocurrency exchange.
-Create an account with an established exchange such as Coinbase and, after verifying your identity, you’ll be able to sell your Bitcoin.
+Create an account with an established exchange and, after verifying your identity, you’ll be able to sell your Bitcoin.

 Alternatively, to get better margins on the Bitcoin you exchange, you can use a trading platform like Local.Bitcoin.com.
 This lets you sell Bitcoin Cash (BCH) anonymously for significantly lower fees than cryptocurrency exchanges.